calacuda/job-sorter/README.md

 ## Training a Model

-generate a CSV file with two columns; `text` and `alert`. the `text` column store the job desctiption in the format: `listing title: listing description`. the `alert` column should contain either `True` or `False` representing if the user should be informed of the listing.
+Generate a CSV file with two columns; `text` and `alert`.
+The `text` column store the job desctiption in the format: `listing title: listing description`.
+The `alert` column should contain either `True` or `False` representing if the user should be informed of the listing.
 I made my CSV using Pandas, but yours can be made using what ever tool you comforatble with.

 ## TODOs

-- [ ] separate the notification and prediction functions to a "utils.py" file
+For a more detailed TODO list see: [TODO.md](todo.md).

 - [ ] write a csv maker
 - [ ] add a LinkedIn parser
 - [ ] add a Indeed parser